Am I a Pharisee like those Jewish scholars in the Gospels?

 Jesus appealed to the scribes and the Pharisees, all the way to the end.

-He loved them so much, he took their blindness and sinful pride to the cross, where he died on their behalf–and mine as well.
+He loved them so much that he took their blindness and sinful pride to the cross.
+He died on their behalf–and mine as well.

 The result?